NOC-OI/hpc-intro/_episodes/12-cluster.md

 > These differ in both the amount of space allocated and whether or not they
 > are backed up.
 >
-> * __Home__ -- often a _network filesystem_, data stored here is available
+> * __Home__ -- (/home) is a _network filesystem_, data stored here is available
 >   throughout the HPC system, and often backed up periodically.
+>   Each user has a quota of 20GB.
 Files stored
 >   here are typically slower to access, the data is actually stored on another
 >   computer and is being transmitted and made available over the network!
-> * __Scratch__ -- typically faster than the networked Home directory, but not
+> * __Scratch__ -- (/dssgfs01/scratch) is faster than Home, but not
->   usually backed up, and should not be used for long term storage.
+>   is not backed up, and should not be used for long term storage.
+It has a
+>   quota of 8TB.
-> * __Work__ -- sometimes provided as an alternative to Scratch space, Work is
+> * __Work__ --  (/dssgfs01/work) is provided as an alternative to Scratch space, Work is
 >   a fast file system accessed over the network.
-Typically, this will have
+It has
 >   higher performance than your home directory, but lower performance than
->   Scratch; it may not be backed up.
-It differs from Scratch space in that
+>   Scratch; it is backed up.
+It has a quota of 4TB for each user.
->   files in a work file system are not automatically deleted for you: you must
->   manage the space yourself.
 {: .callout}

 ## Nodes